Criminal Justice & Corrections Schools in Arkansas

 Of all the teachers who work at the school, 86% are considered full time.
 77% of students are awarded financial aid at this school.
 Students who attend this public school pay an average net price of $15,642.

 93% of students get financical aid.
+The average student takes 4.62 years to complete their degree at UAFS.
 Of all the teachers who work at the school, 65% are considered full time.
-This public college charges it's students an average net price of $10,397.

 98% of students get financical aid.
 Most students complete their degree in 4.97 years.
 81% of the teachers are full time.